SAH Frequently Asked Questions

 - Lake Champlain Dragon Boat Festival participatory medal (paddlers, drummers, steers only)

-- First, second and third place medals for BCS teams
+- Presentation of medals for BCS teams

 Are fees refundable?